pokoso/LogFilter/README.md

 3. Press OK button (If your Android device is connected, you can see it in the list)
 4. Select Device
 5. Press Run (F5)

+- You can apply multiple filter values by '|' eg.) Runtime|DEBUG|System